UPPER SCIOTO VALLEY SCHOOLS

 This policy was developed after consultation with the judge of the juvenile court of Hardin County/Counties, with the parents, guardians, or other persons having care of the students attending school in the district, and with appropriate State and local agencies.

-Parental excuses for absences shall not exceed four (4) days/ 24 hours.
-Therefore, parental excuses for absences in excess of four (4) days/ 24 hours per semester will be considered unexcused absences unless a valid written doctor’s excuse is provided within 48 hours.
+Parental excuses for absences shall not exceed eight (8) days/ 52.4 hours per year.
+Therefore, parental excuses for absences in excess of eight (8) days/ 52.4 hours per year will be considered unexcused absences unless a valid written doctor’s excuse is provided within 48 hours.
 After 48 hours, the excuse cannot be changed.
-Any reason the student misses for a parent excuse will count for the four (4) days, this includes vacations.
+Any reason the student misses for a parent excuse will count for the eight (8) days, this includes vacations.
 The school should be notified by 9:00 am of a student’s absence from school.

 When family trips/vacations are unavoidable, the school should be notified in advance.
 To avoid truancy, a vacation form needs to be filled out and be obtained from the school secretary.
-These days will count toward the four (4) days/ 24 hours of parent excused days per semester.
+These days will count toward the eight (8) days/ 52.4 hours of parent excused days per year.
 It is the student’s responsibility to complete all make- up work accrued during a trip/vacation in a timely manner.

 CLASSROOM VISITORS/VOLUNTEERS